Back

 Examples of successful and unsuccessful UI dashboards

-To evaluate dashboards, we will again call our fictional assistant Max, a startup owner, who already helped us judge UX portfolios.
+To evaluate dashboards, we will again call our fictional assistant Max, a startup owner, who helped us judge UX portfolios.
 He will frankly say what is wrong with the examples of failed dashboards and how to fix them.
 Meanwhile, our lead UI/UX designer Zhenya will comment on high-quality screens and break down their key features and advantages.

 Dashboard role models